-Ride waves, relax in luxury and live in harmony with nature.
-This is a stylish and sustainable family surf retreat tucked beside a paradise beach on the Osa Peninsula, Costa Rica.
+Ride waves, relax in luxury and live in harmony with nature at this stylish and sustainable surf retreat beside a paradise beach.
 The Osa Peninsula is home to 2.5% of the world’s biodiversity and one of the most world’s most biologically intense locations.
 Osa Clandestina invites you to indulge in jungle life beside the waves: Wake to the chorus of the howler monkeys and macaws, dine on food plucked from local farms, and fuse a luxurious lifestyle with Costa Rica’s wild side.

 - BE THERE

 - EAT & DRINK

 Location: Pan Dulce, Cabo Matapalo, Osa Peninsula, Costa Rica

 Getting there: The easiest way to get here is via a domestic flight from SJO to Puerto Jimenez (about 55 minutes) on Sansa Airlines or Skyway.
 Private charters can also be arranged.
 A private taxi will be arranged from Puerto Jimenez onto Osa Clandestina (about 30 minutes’ along a dirt track).

 Climate: Av. temps 28-30C year round.
 The ‘rainy’ season is from May to October, with most rain in September and October.

 Best time to go: December to August.
 Dec-Feb for smaller swells, but there can also be flat spells during this time.
 From March–May the swell is more consistent and it’s dry season.
 Although May–August is considered rainy season, it’s a great time to visit, with most rain falling at night and some consistent swells rolling through.

 Surf level: Intermediate to Advanced.
 These are point breaks with rocks and hazards.
 Beginners’ can try Pan Dulce on a small swell, just be aware that there are no sand-bottomed breaks.